EthanHermsey/greenlock-cluster-app/README.md

 Pods are accessible through example.domain.com:3000.
 The cluster starts pods with the 'start' script in the package.json.
-The pods have access to a few env variables; the SSL certificate's `process.env.CERT` and `process.env.PRIVKEY`, `process.env.PORT` as the server port, and the report hook which is also a very important one.
+The pods have access to a few env variables; the SSL certificate's `process.env.CERT` and `process.env.PRIVKEY`, `process.env.PORT` as the server port, and the `process.env.REPORT` hook, which is also a very important one.
 It send a signal back to the cluster with the process id.
 When the pod is stopped the cluster can kill the process, so don't forget it.

 After a restart of the cluster, pods that were previously online will automatically